 Surgery to remove just part of the pancreas may be an option for a few patients with pancreatic cancer.
 For more information, see “Surgery for pancreatic cancer” in our document Pancreatic Cancer.

-Because pancreatic cancer can progress quickly, most doctors do not advise surgery to relieve symptoms.
+Because pancreatic cancer can progress quickly, most doctors do not advise major surgery to relieve symptoms.
 Sometimes surgery may be tried in the hope of curing the patient, but during the operation the surgeon discovers this is not possible.
 In this case, the surgeon may continue the operation as a palliative procedure to relieve or prevent symptoms.

 Last Medical Review: 08/01/2014

 Last Revised: 02/01/2016